matteodelucchi/latex-article-template-solutions/README.md

   ```
    - Push a change to a different branch and observe if the workflow is triggered.
 What do you observe?

    **Solution**: Under Actions, you will notice that there no new workflow is triggered when pushing to a different branch.
 For example, if you complete this exercise on a branch called `exercise-2`, pushing to that branch will not trigger the workflow.

+   _Note_: You will find a [commented solutions script](https://github.com/matteodelucchi/latex-article-template-solutions/blob/84e57a14a99a20222369feccac4d476235ab0a71/.github/workflows/latexBuild.yml) in the original exercise solutions' repository.

 3. **Use an Action to Speed Up the Compilation Process**:
    - Go to the [GitHub Marketplace](https://github.com/marketplace?type=actions) and search for an action that can compile LaTeX documents (hint: use `texlive` as a keyword).